software-mansion/protostar/website/docs/tutorials/02-installation.md

 If you do not have git in your `$PATH`, you will need to add the directory where git is installed in order to use Protostar.

 ## Linux and Mac
-1. Open a terminal and enter the following command:
+1. Open a terminal and run the following command:
 ```console
 curl -L https://raw.githubusercontent.com/software-mansion/protostar/master/install.sh | bash
 ```